danmilldev/navbar-left/README.md

 A project for a simple navbar on the left side demonstration.

-Visit this page to view a demo of it: TBD
+Visit this page to view a demo of it: https://navbar-left.netlify.app/

 ![image](https://github.com/danmilldev/navbar-left/assets/126679134/f563f743-7bb9-46f7-8faa-a108d76c08d0)